 Designing new approaches to service integration, system alignment and cultural change.

-Our projects are shaped by five priority pillars focused on schemes and systems, GPs and other providers, employers and workplaces to support our strategy and build on the findings of past projects.
+Our 2020-2022 strategy was shaped by the five priority pillars below which focused on schemes and systems, GPs and other providers, employers and workplaces.

 Pillar 1 - Measuring movement of people between systems